Arch-cmyk/nodejs-zoom-clone-/README.md

 # nodejs-zoom-clone-
-zoom app created using node.js
+a clone of zoom app created using node.js